Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 ## PetSprite
+- The PetSprite component is primarily responsible for the avatar animations.
+It shows the user's pet as a pixel sprite and it can be 'fed' when the user drags items to it.
 ### Data fields
 - #### Object avatarInfo
     - [click here](#object-avatarinfo)
 - #### Array inventory
     - [click here](#array-inventory)
 - #### Object sprite
     - An object with fields specifying which frames of the sprite sheet are being used to animate the pet/avatar.
+It will be used to visually depict the pet.

 ### Methods
 - #### setInventory(inventoryList)